pvkraja227/BloggingApp-EKS-Terraform/README.md

 then, submit (we can communicate with Nexus)

+change url in pom.xml for releases and snapshots

 Dashboard: new item: Blogging-App/pipeline

 Discard Old Builds: Max - 2

-steps in building pipeline

-change url in pom.xml for releases and snapshots
+buildnow